Scarabaeus1031/NEXAH/RESEARCH/README.md

 → `HISTORY/`

-Tracks:

-- early versions (v1–v6)
-- evolution of ideas
+Evolution of ideas and early versions.
-- experimental directions

-👉 **Focus:** development trajectory

 ---